SummerSlam (2010): Main event matches

-In the fourth match, Sheamus faced Randy Orton for the WWE Championship in a last chance match, with the stipulations being that anyone who interfered in the match will be suspended indefinitely along with if Orton lost, he would never get another shot at the title as long as Sheamus is champion.
+In the fourth match, Sheamus faced Randy Orton for the WWE Championship in a last chance match, with the stipulations being that anyone who interfered in the match would be suspended indefinitely along with if Orton lost, he would never get another shot at the title as long as Sheamus is champion.
 In the climax, Sheamus performed a Brogue Kick on Orton for a near-fall.
 Sheamus retrieved a steel chair and fought with the referee over the chair, resulting in Orton winning by disqualification.
 After the match, Orton attacked Sheamus with a low-blow and performed an RKO on the broadcast table on Sheamus.

 In the fifth match, Kane faced Rey Mysterio for the World Heavyweight Championship.
 The match ended when Kane performed a chokeslam on Mysterio to retain the title.
 After the match, Kane attempted to put Mysterio in a casket, but The Undertaker was revealed to be inside the casket.
 Kane delivered a Tombstone Piledriver to Undertaker.

 In the main event, The Nexus faced Team WWE in a 7-on-7 elimination tag team match.
 Before the match started, Daniel Bryan was announced as the seventh member of Team WWE.
 In the climax of the match, after every other member of Team WWE had been eliminated, Barrett delivered a DDT to Cena onto the concrete floor and scored a near-fall.
 Cena eliminated Gabriel after Gabriel missed a 450º splash.
 Cena then eliminated Barrett with the STF, giving his team the win.